-‘Dance Moms’ Abby Lee Miller Crying And Gobbling Macaroni & Cheese On Way To Prison Mocked By Twitter
+‘Dance Moms’ Star Abby Lee Miller Crying And Gobbling Macaroni & Cheese On Way To Prison Mocked By Twitter

 “Tbh this is probably the exact same thing I’d do on my way to jail,” confessed one.

-And another user thought that Abby Lee’s shown fondness for macaroni and cheese could provide her with a new career opportunity after she served her prison time and entered the outside world again.
+And another user thought that Abby Lee’s fondness for macaroni and cheese could provide her with a new career opportunity after she served her prison time and entered the outside world again.

 “The new face on the box of KRAFT Mac & Cheese.”